uhellstr/oracle.rest-json/README.md

 * Oracle Application Express version 5 or higher.

 I'm a huge fan of Formula 1.
 I've been following it since i was a kid and the "Superswede" Ronnie Peterson was my absolute hero.
-I still belie the Lotus 72D is one of the most butiful oneseater cars ever built.
+I still belive the "Lotus 72D" is one of the most beatiful oneseater cars ever built.
 As a "datanerd".
 Note i did not write databasenerd.
 Actually i'm more into analysing data then the database technology itself.
-Again as a "datanerd" i love to analyze data I would love to have a way of being able to look at data for historical Formula 1 races, season, laptimes etc.
+Again as a "datanerd" I love to analyze data.
+So having a lot of F1 data for historical Formula 1 races, season, laptimes etc would be great to help me better understand how the teams differs from each others, how drivers perform during a season, what enginges seems to have more problems then others etc.

 Now, thanks to https://ergast.com/mrd/ I finally found a way to be able to get hold of data and do some analysis of my favorite motorsport besides Indycar.
-This site publish allot of statistical data in form of REST services and you can download the raw JSON document store in a Oracle database (Oracle supports JSON storage in tables) and the parse and query the data as if it is a normal relational table.
+This site publish allot of statistical data in form of REST services and you can download the raw JSON document and store them in a Oracle database (Oracle supports JSON storage in tables) and the parse and query the data as if it is a normal relational table.

 If you want to setup this demo yourself be warned.
 You will download 10 000's of relative small JSON documents and the volume of